-Predicative adjectives occur after the verb and are generally in an intensive relation to the subject, as in 175a. or in an intensive relation to another object complement, as in 175b.
+Predicative adjectives occur after the verb and are generally in a close semantic relation to the subject, as in 175a. or in a semantic relation to another object complement, as in 175b.

 175a.
 The painting is ugly.
 175b.
 He thought the painting ugly.